bluebonnet-teams-2022/emergega.github.io/index.md

 * Identifying geographic areas of opportunity where Emerge should focus their candidate recruitment;
 * Understanding voter opinions of each geographic idea to better shape each candidate's campaign priorities.

-To achieve this, we began our project by collecting, computing, and visualizing past election data to create a measure of Democratic Strength, and in turn a Flippability Score, for each Georgia county.
-We displayed these scores on an interactive color map.
+To achieve this, we began our project by collecting and computing past election data to create a measure of *Democratic Strength*, and in turn a *Flippability Score*, for each Georgia county.
+Ultimately, Democratic Strength was visualized on an interactive color map.

 ## Defining Democratic Strength and Flippability Score

-1) We computed **Democratic strength** as **a metric** expressed as a percentage **that measures the level of partisan strength of the Democratic Party given the election results** within the county.
+1) We computed Democratic Strength as the average of the Democratic share of the two-party vote within each county in four elections, namely:

-We collected election results for each county from:
+      * The 2016 Clinton v.
+Trump presidential election

+      * The 2018 Abrams v.
+Kemp gubernatorial election

-* The 2020 and 2016 presidential elections,
+      * The 2020 Biden v.
+Trump presidential election

       * The 2021 Ossoff v.
-Perdue US Senate election,v
+Perdue US Senate election

-* The 2018 Abrams v.
-Kemp Georgia State Governor election

 Using Democratic Strength, we then created a Flippability Score, a metric that determines the likelihood of flipping the county from Republican to Democratic control, ranging from 1 as the least flippable to 6 as the most flippable.